k3rs3d/ringfairy/README.md

-# Rustring: Static Webring Generator
+# Rustic Ring

 This is a webring generator written in Rust.

 Unlike most webrings which rely on server-side code (e.g. PHP, JS) to redirect visitors, this implementation pre-generates static HTML files.
+It's similar to a static site generator, but specialized for webrings.

 The static approach allows for simpler hosting requirements (it can be hosted on GitHub Pages, etc), plus better performance as it eliminates the need for server-side processing.

 The catch: updating the webring will require you to regenerate the whole thing.
-This is quick & simple, and shouldn't need to be done frequently, but it's still an extra step which conventional server-side webring systems might not have.
+This is quick & simple, and shouldn't need to be done frequently, but it's still an extra step which conventional server-side systems might not have.

 ## What's a Webring?

 A webring is a collection of websites linked together in a loop.
-Each website contains links to the previous and next websites in the ring, so if you navigate far enough along the ring, eventually you end up back where you started!
+Each website contains links to the previous and next websites in the ring, so if you navigate far enough, eventually you end up back where you started!

 Webrings were popular in the early days of the internet as a way for website owners to promote each other's content and encourage community engagement.

 This is a tool for anyone who has some kind of personal website or blog and wishes to connect with others.
-You can use a webring to grow your own online community from scratch.
+You can use it to grow your own online community from scratch.

 ## Features

 - Highly optimized
-- Customizable via templates
+- Fully customizable via templates
 - Ability to shuffle webring
-- Choice of using command-line interface or config file
+- Choice of command-line interface or config file
-- Able to use remote files (including for config)
+- Remote config file support
 - HTML minification
 - Catches duplicate entries
 - Auto-link website owner contact info